 Q: What’s the next challenge for you after the Accelerator?

 A: Personally, I’ve really enjoyed doing the Accelerator, and when the club decides that there’s another project we’d like to raise money for, I’d be happy to carry it again!

 Create your own crowdfunding success story.
-Apply by May 1, 2018 to be part of the next GlobalGiving Accelerator.
+Apply now to be part of the next GlobalGiving Accelerator.